k8-mb/k8-mb.github.io/index.md

 _Fourreal GmbH_ is a real estate company based in Vienna and operating in Vienna and Berlin.

-I an my wife bought an apartment in Berlin from _fourreal K8 GmbH & Co KG_, one of the affiliates of the _fourreal group_.
+I and my wife bought an apartment in Berlin from _fourreal K8 GmbH & Co KG_, one of the affiliates of the _fourreal group_.
 We are currently in a court proceeding against them, and we are not the only ones that needed the help of lawyers and courts while dealing with fourreal.

 A court can only tell us what is legal and what is not.
 I am writing these chronicles to explore borders even more blurred that the one between legal and illegal: the ones between professional and amateurish, humble and arrogant, cunning and sneaky, reasonable and greedy.